Susannnnnna/Qt-HabitFlowDiary/README.md

 - SQLite (as a local database)

 ### Database and data
-At first you have to configure SQLite database and later you could enter data via the app.
+First, you have to configure the SQLite database, and later, you can enter data via the app.

 ### Run the app
 Download files from GitHub